mwherman2000/TrustedDigitalWeb/specifications/did-methods/did-qui-1-0-0.md

 ## 4. CRUD Abstract Interface

-The "Qui" library implements CRUD interfaces for controlling the lifecycle of a "Qui" Identifier and its associated DID Document that are compliant with this specification.
+The "QUI" library implements CRUD interfaces for controlling the lifecycle of a "QUI" Identifier and its associated DID Document that are compliant with this specification.

 ### 4.1 Create (Register)

-To create a "Qui" Identifier, a program invokes the `RegIdWithPublicKey` function from a compliant "Qui" runtime library.
+To create a "QUI" Identifier, a program invokes the `RegIdWithPublicKey` function from a compliant "QUI" runtime library.
-The interface to register a "Qui" Identifier and its associated public key is defined as follows:
+The interface to register a "QUI" Identifier and its associated public key is defined as follows:
 ```csharp
 public bool RegIdWIthPublicKey(string didobjectid, byte[] publicKey);
 ```
-The calling program must include two parameters: the string value of the new "Qui" Identifier to be registered and a cryptographic public key to act as the first management key.
+The calling program must include two parameters: the string value of the new "QUI" Identifier to be registered and a cryptographic public key to act as the first management key.
-This function will return `True` if the "Qui" Identifier had not been registered previously.
+This function will return `True` if the "QUI" Identifier had not been registered previously.

 ### 4.2 Read (Resolve)

-"Qui" Identifier's associated DID Document can be looked up by invoking the `GetDIDDocument` function from a compliant "Qui" runtime library.
+"QUI" Identifier's associated DID Document can be looked up by invoking the `GetDIDDocument` function from a compliant "QUI" runtime library.
 To make sure the result returned by invoking the `GetDIDDocument` function is trustworthy, the client could ask a sufficient number of nodes and compare each node's return value.

-The interface for resolving a "Qui" Identifier and return its associated DID Document is defined as follows:
+The interface for resolving a "QUI" Identifier and return its associated DID Document is defined as follows:
 ```csharp
 public DIDDocument GetDIDDocument(string didobjectid);
 ```
 A DIDDocument is a JSON object which contains the `verificationMethod`, `authentication` elements of the associated DID Document.
-Every public key in the array of `verificationMethod` can be used to authenticate the "Qui" Controller.
+Every public key in the array of `verificationMethod` can be used to authenticate the "QUI" Controller.

 Note: The list of supported public key signature schemes is listed in [Appendix A](#appendix-a-public-key-algorithm).

 ### Example 2.
-"Qui" DID Document
+"QUI" DID Document

 ```json
 {